Driver sentenced for hitting pedestrian in 2013. He was arrested twice while on bail.

 In September 2017, Flores was convicted of driving under the influence and causing great bodily injury for hitting the pedestrian in 2013.
 The conviction was part of a plea deal, along with a conviction for being a felon in possession of a gun.

-He was scheduled to be formally sentenced to 10 years in prison on Feb.
+Flores was scheduled to be formally sentenced to 10 years in prison on Feb.
 26, 2018.
-Prosecutors said Stanislaus Superior Court Judge Linda McFadden granted Flores’ request to release him from custody and postpone his sentencing, so he could make personal arrangements before starting his prison sentence.
+Prosecutors said Stanislaus Superior Court Judge Linda McFadden granted Flores’ request to release him from custody and postpone his sentencing, so he could make personal arrangements before starting his sentence.

 Flores didn’t show for the 2018 sentencing and remained a fugitive for five months, before Turlock police officers spotted him.
 Prosecutors said the officers chased down Flores and found him in possession of meth.

-The District Attorney’s filed drug possession and failure to appear in court charges against Flores, along with enhancements for committing a crime while being out on bail in two other criminal cases.
+The District Attorney’s Office filed drug possession and failure to appear in court charges against Flores, along with enhancements for committing a crime while out on bail in two other criminal cases.

 Last week, Flores sought leniency from the court.
 Judge McFadden denied his request and ordered Flores to serve 21 years and eight months in prison.